GregRos/parjs/README.md

 Many methods that project the result of a parser take a function with two arguments, the first being the result and the 2nd being the state object.
 Quiet parsers support projection methods that operate exclusively on the state.

 User state is a less idiomatic and elegant feature meant to be used together with, rather than instead of, parser returns.

+You can also make use of the advanced 	`isolateState` combinator.
+This combinator lets you isolate a parser's user state from other parsers.
+This lets you write a black-box parser that still uses user state.
+In the above example, it's used to make sure the user state has the correct structure when the `anyTag` parser is entered.

+## Implicit parser literals

+When a combinator expects a `LoudParser<string>` as input, you can actually substitute a string.
+The string `str` will be implicitly understood to be `Parjs.string(str)`, i.e. a parser that parses that string and returns it.

+Strings are an example of implicit parser literals.
+Another example is a regular expression, which is implicitly converted using `Parjs.regexp`.

+This fully type checks using TypeScript.

 ## Parsers and combinators
 This is a partial overview of the kinds of parsers and combinators provided by `Parjs`.
 This is not an exhaustive list.